-The capability of the techniques to investigate the paintings over different depth ranges has allowed the identification of several pentimenti in all three paintings, such as the head by Mario Nuzzi in the portrait, the cherubs of “La Primavera” and the head of a man in the “Ebbrezza di Noè”.
-Furthermore, thermography has enabled the characterisation of the canvas structure and, in particular, to reveal the presence of repaired defects.
-In the case of the portrait by Mario Nuzzi, both the techniques have revealed the connection line between the two pieces of the canvas.
-In the “La Primavera” painting, the thermography investigations have highlighted the presence of numerous lacunas in correspondence to the lady’s hand, presumably repaired in the last restoration.
-Similar surface damage has been revealed by thermography in the “Ebbrezza di Noè” painting near both the area of Noah’s foot and face.
-In the latter, the combination of the two mid-infrared imaging techniques has allowed to gather significant information for the comprehension of the realisation process of the hair and the beard.
-In fact, these two elements are clearly visible in the thermographic image while, on the contrary, are barely visible in the corresponding reflectogram probably because of the transparency of the pigment in the mid-infrared range.
-Such a circumstance is consistent with the hypothesis that the absence of underdrawings in correspondence to Noah’s beard and hair may suggest that these elements have been painted by the artist during the final step.
-These results could indicate that the painting preserved at the Chigi Palace in Ariccia is the first version of the numerous copies realised by the painter Andrea Sacchi.
+The capability of these techniques for investigating the paintings over different depth ranges has allowed the identification of several pentimenti in all three paintings, such as the head in the portrait by Mario Nuzzi, the cherubs of ‘La Primavera’ and the head of the man in the ‘Ebbrezza di Noè’.
+Furthermore, thermography has enabled the characterisation of the canvas structure and, in particular, revealed the presence of repaired defects.
+In the case of the portrait by Mario Nuzzi, both techniques revealed the join between the two pieces of canvas.
+In ‘La Primavera’, the thermography investigations have highlighted the presence of numerous lacunas in relation to the woman’s hand, presumably repaired in the last restoration.
+Similar surface damage has been revealed by thermography in ‘Ebbrezza di Noè’ near the area of Noah’s foot and face.
+In the latter, the combination of the two mid-infrared imaging techniques has allowed significant information to be gathered for a better understanding of the process involved in the realisation of the hair and beard.
+In fact, these two elements are clearly visible in the thermographic image while, on the contrary, they are barely visible in the corresponding reflectogram, probably because of the transparency of the pigment in the mid-infrared range.
+This is consistent with the hypothesis that the absence of underdrawings in relation to Noah’s beard and hair may suggest that these elements were painted by the artist in the final stage.
+These results could indicate that the painting preserved at the Chigi Palace in Ariccia is the original version of the numerous copies realised by the painter, Andrea Sacchi.

-In conclusion, the results obtained by the combined use of thermography and reflectography have proven to offer useful information allowing the evaluation of the paintings state of conservation and, in addition, to get new insights on the realization processes followed by the artists in the execution of such complex artworks.
+In conclusion, the results obtained by the combined use of thermography and reflectography have proven to offer useful information allowing an evaluation of the paintings’ state of conservation and, in addition, new insights into the processes followed by the artists in the execution of such complex artworks.

 Acknowledgement

-This study has been carried out in the frame of the project ADAMO, part of the activities of the Centre of Excellence of the District of Technologies for Culture of Lazio Region (DTC).
-The authors acknowledge the staff of Palazzo Chigi for the support during the analyses.
+This study has been carried out within the framework of the ADAMO project, part of the activities of the Centre of Excellence of the District of Technologies for Culture of Lazio Region (DTC).
+The authors acknowledge the staff of Palazzo Chigi for their support during the analyses.

 References

-[1] D. Gavrilov, R. G. Maev, and D. P. Almond, “A review of imaging methods in analysis of works of art: Thermographic imaging method in art analysis,” Can.
-J. Phys., vol. 92, no. 4, pp. 341–364, 2014.
+[1] D. Gavrilov, R. G. Maev, D. P. Almond, A review of imaging methods in analysis of works of art: thermographic imaging method in art analysis, Can.
+J. Phys.
+92 (2014) pp. 341-364.

-[2] M. Faries, “Analytical Capabilities of Infrared Reflectography: An Art Historian’s Perspective,” in Scientific Examination of Art, MODERN TECHNIQUES IN CONSERVATION AND ANALYSIS, Washington, D.C.: The National Academies Press, 2003, pp. 87–104.
+[2] M. Faries, Analytical capabilities of infrared reflectography: an art historian’s perspective, in: Scientific Examination of Art, Modern Techniques in Conservation and Analysis, The National Academies Press, Washington D.C., 2003, pp. 87-104.

-[3] J. R. J. van Asperen de Boer, “Infrared Reflectography: a Method for the Examination of Paintings,” Appl.
-Opt., vol. 7, no. 9, p.
-1711, 1968.
+[3] J. R. J. van Asperen de Boer, Infrared reflectography: a method for the examination of paintings, Appl.
+Opt.
+7 (1968) p.
+1711.

-[4] C. M. Falco, “High-resolution infrared imaging,” Nat.
+[4] C. M. Falco, High-resolution infrared imaging, Nat.
 Light Light Nat.
-III, vol. 7782, p.
-778206, 2010.
+III 7782 (2010) p.
+778206.

-[5] A. C. Felici et al., “The wall paintings in the former Refectory of the Trinità dei Monti convent in Rome: Relating observations from restoration and archaeometric analyses to Andrea Pozzo’s own treatise on the art of mural painting,” J. Cult.
-Herit., vol. 5, no. 1, pp. 17–25, 2004.
+[5] A. C. Felici et al., The wall paintings in the former refectory of the Trinità dei Monti convent in Rome: relating observations from restoration and archaeometric analyses to Andrea Pozzo’s own treatise on the art of mural painting, J. Cult.
+Herit.
+5 (2004) pp. 17-25.

-[6] J. R. J. van Asperen de Boer, “Reflectography of Paintings Using an Infrared Vidicon Television,” Stud.
-Conserv., vol. 14, no. 3, pp. 96–118, 1969.
+[6] J. R. J. van Asperen de Boer, Reflectography of paintings using an infrared vidicon television, Stud.
+Conserv.
+14 (1969) pp. 96-118.